Back to Virginia

 Organic Waste

-Material from food processing or disposal, including pre-consumer and post-consumer vegetables, fruits, grains, dairy products, and meats.
+Material derived from the processing or discarding of food, including pre-consumer and post-consumer vegetables, fruits, grains, dairy products, and meats.

 Limits and Unknowns